Professor, School of Integrative Plant Science Plant Pathology and Plant-Microbe Biology Section Plant Breeding and Genetics Section

 Professor, Department of Global Development

-- Administration (50%): Provides scientific direction for an international grants program
+- Administration (50%): For 20 years, served as scientific director for an international grants program

 Service and Recognition

 - International IPM Award of Excellence (at the 9th International IPM Symposium, 19 March 2018)

 - Outstanding Accomplishments in Science & Public Policy Award, Cornell College of Agriculture and Life Sciences (2017)

 - Excellence in Int’l Service Award, American Phytopathological Society (2015)

 - The 2010 Outstanding Partner Award for the ILRI-BecA Hub Nairobi, Kenya

 - Worker of the Year, International Potato Center (2000)

 - NSF Training Grant, Cell and Molecular Biology (~1984-1987)